Medicare and Medicaid Electronic Health Records Incentives Program

 |Cancer Registry (Specialized Registry)

-In order to receive incentive payments, EPs and EHs must comply with the criteria for Meaningful Use.
-Providers must be in active engagement with the applicable public health registries to meet the public health objective of Meaningful Use.
-Active engagement can be achieved by meeting one of the following criteria:
+In order to receive incentive payments, EPs and EHs must achieve active engagement with DHSS for each public health registry for which they are eligible to report.
+You can meet the requirement by meeting one of the following criteria:

 - The provider has completed the registration of intent and is awaiting invitation to begin testing and validation from DHSS.